 9.2.6.
-Any sign erected without proper permits or in violation of this Section shall be brought into compliance within 30 days of notification by the Zoning Administrator or said sign shall be removed immediately.
+Any sign erected without proper permits or in violation of this Section shall be brought into compliance within 30 days of notification by the Planning and Development Director or his/her designee or said sign shall be removed immediately.